Pudd1ng/UC4-Automic-AE-CLI-Binary-Repository/README.md

 > java -jar XXXX_XXXX.jar -help

+### Can I use this on an active-active Automation Engine?
+> Yes.
+The -X and -N options can be used to handle this natively.
+You can copy your existing uc4config.xml file where the CLI binaries are and use the option -N to specify which Connection Name to use (from the xml file).
+You can specify an alternate xml file using -X option.

+> java -jar XXXX_XXXX.jar -help

 ### What parameter shows me the options i have for a particular utility?
 > the '-h' option will display all parameters specific to the binary you are using: